NBA Elite 11: Features

 Controls were retooled to primarily use the right analog stick for actions such as shooting.
 These actions added difficulty for simple moves like layups while reducing difficulty for three-point shots.
 Dribbling and shooting controls were also modified, and new animations were created for certain actions.

 NBA Live 10 commentators Marv Albert and Steve Kerr were replaced by the ESPN crew of Mark Jackson, Jeff Van Gundy, and Mike Breen.

 The game was to feature the debut of "Become Legendary Mode", a single-player career mode similar to "Be a Pro Mode" in NHL and FIFA and "Superstar Mode" in the Madden games.

 The iOS version features a 3-point shootout mode, season mode, playoff mode, and play mode.

 The game's soundtrack was produced by 9th Wonder and rapper J. Cole and was going to include the song "The Plan."

 Cancelled Xbox 360 and PlayStation 3 versions

 Developers of the Xbox 360 and PlayStation 3 versions aimed to completely change the game's control system but were pressed for time with an 18-month development cycle.
-A demo released during development was plagued with glitches that were much publicized, including one YouTube video of player Andrew Bynum stuck in the middle of the court in the model's bind pose.
-Another glitch involved Chicago Bulls Luol Deng, whose character had a "hotspot" from the left baseline from which he almost never missed.
+A demo released during development was plagued with glitches that were heavily publicized, including one YouTube video of player Andrew Bynum stuck in the middle of the court in the model's bind pose.
+Another glitch involved Luol Deng, whose character had a "hotspot" from the left baseline from which he almost never missed.
 Developers were aware of an animation bug but intended to fix it before release.
-After internal review of the game, EA deemed it's quality unsatisfactory and cancelled it.
+After internal review of the game, EA deemed its quality poor and cancelled it.

-Copies of the PlayStation 3 version that entered circulation are considered rare collector's items.
+Copies of these versions that entered circulation are considered rare collector's items.